Launching a Successful 21st Century Law Practice

 This class presents an overview of the opportunities presented by starting a 21st Century Law practice as well as a detailed nuts and bolts guide on how to get started.
 The class is comprised of 6 modules ranging from 15-35 minutes each, which cover (1) the socio-economic context for starting a firm and changes in the legal profession; (2) the 6 characteristics of a 21st Century practice; (3) FAQs on where to locate, how to find clients and whether to generalize or specialize; (4) Rules and Tools for getting started (including elements of a successful website and free tools) and (5) Setting and Getting Fees.
 This class is directed at existing law students, new grads, displaced lawyers and others considering starting a firm but who have been deterred by law school and peers.
 It is also intended for free use by law schools who want to present the concept of starting a practice to students.

-Overview of context for starting a firm
+- any lawyer who's dreamed of starting a firm

 Carolyn Elefant is a lawyer in Washington D.C. with an energy regulatory practice and also a national author and speaker on solo and small firm law practice.
-In December 2002, Carolyn launched the blog, MyShingle.com - the longest running and most comprehensive blog on solo and small firm practice.
+In December 2002, Carolyn launched the blog, MyShingle - the longest running and most comprehensive blog on solo and small firm practice.
 Carolyn is also author of Solo by Choice: How to Be the Lawyer You Always Wanted to Be and co-author, with Nicole Black of Social Media for Lawyers: The Next Frontier.
 Carolyn has advised hundreds of law school graduates and practicing lawyers on starting and growing a successful law practice.
 Above all, Carolyn is on a mission to ensure that in these changing times, solo and small firm practice remains a sustainable and viable career path for lawyers.